Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 Non-Hodgkin’s lymphoma is the seventh most common cancer in men and women in the nation.
 According to the American Cancer Society, about 66,000 new cases of non-Hodgkin’s lymphoma are diagnosed each year in the United States.
 Non-Hodgkin’s lymphoma is slightly more common in white men.

-The lymph system carries disease-fighting white blood cells throughout the body.
+The lymphatic system carries disease-fighting white blood cells throughout the body.
 It includes:

 Lymph: Fluid that carries lymphocytes, a type of white blood cells, through the body in a network of lymph vessels, which are like tiny veins.
 Lymph helps fight against infection and cancer.